labuladong/fucking-algorithm/data_structure/design_Twitter.md

 **Author: [labuladong](https://github.com/labuladong)**

 [Design Twitter](https://leetcode.com/problems/design-twitter/) is question 355 on LeetCode.
-This question is both interesting and pratical.
-It combines both algorithm about ordered linked list and Object Oriented (OO) design principles.
+This question is both interesting and practical.
+It combines both algorithms about ordered linked lists and Object Oriented (OO) design principles.
 We'll be able to link Twitter functions with algorithms when we look at the requirements.

 ### 1. The Question and Use Cases